gardenlinux/gardenlinux/docs/01_developers/bare_container.md

 # Garden Linux Bare Container Documentation

+TODO:
+- alpine container images are not posix compliant (add link) comparision
+- distroless based on debian stable - we are based on gardenlinux, which is based on testing (add link)
+- better introduction
+    - explain that it is like GL based on minimal debian
+    - hardened agaisnt SAP security guidelines (including protecode scan)
+    - ldd-tree dependency minimization
+    - super extra small
+    - up to date

 ## Overview
 Garden Linux offers a range of specialized bare container images, each tailored for specific applications and designed for minimalism and security: